 This section sits towards the bottom of the Google Business Profile.

 Did you know: 72% of people left a review after a local business asked them to do so.
 If you’re looking to build reviews for your hotel’s Google Business Profile, the odds are in your favor!

 Incorporate ways to encourage guests to leave reviews across several mediums like post-stay emails, physical signage (in-room, front desk, etc.), social media, or a hotel mobile app.

 Similar to answering questions left by searchers, if a guest leaves a review—positive or negative—it’s best practice to leave a response.

 It goes without saying, but presenting your hotel with high-quality images and video is an eye-catching advantage.

-Photos and video sit at the top of your listing and they should provide guests with an inside look at your property.
+Photos and videos sit at the top of your listing and they should provide guests with an inside look at your property.

-This includes a logo, a cover photo, 360 photos, video, and several image categories/labels including exterior, interior, rooms, and food and drink.
+This includes a logo, a cover photo, 360 photos, a video, and several image categories/labels including the exterior, interior, rooms, and food and drink.

 - Do include images of unique features that separates your hotel from the rest

 - Do include exterior shots, room interiors, amenities, employees assisting guests, etc